SamiAILab/SamiAILab.github.io/index.md

 In the news: NRK Sápmi: [Aalkoeåålmegidie birrie DJ-evtiedimmiem stuvredh](https://www.nrk.no/sapmi/aalkoeaalmegidie-birrie-dj-evtiedimmiem-stuvredh-1.17660246) and [Ber urfolk ta styring i KI-utviklingen](https://www.nrk.no/sapmi/ber-urfolk-ta-styring-i-ki-utviklingen-1.17659108), Anaráš aavis [Lars Ailo Bongo lii vuáittám tahojiermi maaŋgâ­hámásâš­vuođâ palhâšume Taažâst](https://www.anarasaavis.fi/2025/06/12/lars-ailo-bongo-lii-vuaittam-tahojiermi-maangahamasasvuoda-palhasume-taazast/), NRK [Dette mener KI er samisk](https://www.nrk.no/norge/dette-mener-ki-er-samisk-1.16761140)

+## Language Technology Evaluation

+*The Problem.* While Large Language Models (LLMs) are beginning to support (Northern) Sámi, the specialized benchmarks and tools required to evaluate their linguistic accuracy and cultural fidelity remain largely absent.
+Without these metrics, it is impossible to verify if AI outputs are linguistically correct or culturally appropriate.

+*Our Solution. * We are developing rigorous benchmarks and evaluation frameworks to measure the performance of LLMs and AI applications specifically regarding Sámi language, culture, and traditional knowledge.
+This technical infrastructure allows for the objective assessment of AI models before they are deployed in community-facing roles.

+*Impact.*  Ensures that Sámi AI services reach the same quality standards as those for major global languages.
+This facilitates the safe and effective integration of AI into high-stakes sectors—such as healthcare and education—where accuracy and cultural safety are non-negotiable.

+*Concrete Outcomes.
+This research is currently being advanced through an ongoing Master’s project.
+While the benchmark is in its developmental phase, our current efforts include:
+- Sámi Understanding Benchmark: Development of a comprehensive evaluation set for testing language and cultural nuance in LLMs.
+- [WMT’26 Collaboration](https://www2.statmt.org/wmt26/index.html): Partnering with the [TartuNLP](https://nlp.cs.ut.ee/) research group to include Northern Sámi in the WMT’26 (Conference on Machine Translation) competition, promoting international research and higher standards for Sámi machine translation.

+In the news: NRK Sápmi: [Dahkujierbmi sáhttá ovddidit sámegiela](https://www.nrk.no/sapmi/google-dahkujierbmi-gemini-haldda_a-davvisamegiela-1.17752486),